jackeylu/NLP_with_Java_zh/chapter6/chapter6.md

     String bestCategory = classification.bestCategory();
     System.out.println("Best Category: " + bestCategory);
 ```

+For the  forSale text, we get the following output:

 ```
 Text: Finding a home for sale has never been easier.
 With Homes.com,